 Welcome to 2020.
-The first profit warning of the year covered is a small one, from the AIM-listed Mobile Tornado (LON:MBT).
+The first profit warning of the year covered is a small one.
+This comes from the AIM-listed Mobile Tornado (LON:MBT).
 At a market cap of £14m and a Stockopedia rank of 7 this is one of the smaller ones covered so far.
-And even the warning itself is of small magnitude: a trading statement today pushed the shares just 5% lower: small for warnings standards:
+And even the warning itself is of small magnitude: a trading statement today pushed the shares just 5% lower: small for warnings standards.

-Given the heavy illiquidity of this share it isn’t beyond the realms that this could actually end the day in positive territory as even a small amount of trading can drastically affect the price.
+Given the heavy illiquidity of this share it isn’t beyond the realms that this could actually end the day in positive territory.
+Even a small amount of trading can drastically affect the price.
 In any case this still sits above the 52-week low of 2.92p.

-Many investors will not have come across Mobile Tornado before, which specialises in ‘Professional PTT Solutions’.
+Many investors will not have come across Mobile Tornado before.
+They specialise in ‘Professional PTT Solutions’.
 PTT in this case being ‘Push to Talk’.
-My only recollection of this is as a function on older Nokia phones, to provide an ersatz walkie-talkie function to phones but this never took off: no doubt this would have been unpopular with the networks which charged people when they did make calls or texts.
+My only recollection of this is as a function on older Nokia phones, to provide an ersatz walkie-talkie function to phones but this never took off.
+This would have been unpopular with the networks which charged people when they did make calls or texts.

-Whilst PTT may have died out in a consumer sense there are many applications for business where this sort of messaging may prove to be beneficial, and additional advances in technology have given this much greater scope than the initial iteration: for instance the provision of images or GPS data.
+Whilst PTT may have died out in a consumer sense there are many applications for business.
+This sort of messaging may prove to be beneficial and is standard in many industries.
+Additional advances in technology have given this much greater scope than the initial iteration.
+For instance data can be transferred, meaning the provision of images or GPS data.

 Unfortunately Mobile Tornado has not been a good investment for longer-term holders.
-It has been listed a long time, since 2004 and despite trading between 30-40p initially, slumped to 5.5p by 2006.
+It has been listed a long time, since 2004.
+Despite trading between 30-40p initially, it slumped to 5.5p by 2006.
 2013 saw the share wake up and there was a 1-year window where it traded again highly at almost 30p.
 This too was short-lived and since 2015 it has not been over 10p.
 There have been no dividends and plenty of dilution.